Mananciais de Campos do Jordão

 About Mananciais de Campos do Jordão

 Mananciais de Campos do Jordão State Park protects the headwater watersheds surrounding the highland resort town of Campos do Jordão in the Serra da Mantiqueira, at elevations ranging from 1,600 to over 2,000 meters above sea level.
-Established to safeguard the water supply systems that serve Campos do Jordão and neighboring municipalities, the park encompasses Araucaria pine forests, high-altitude grasslands known as campos de altitude, and cloud forest remnants.
-Located within the broader Serra da Mantiqueira Environmental Protection Area, it contributes to one of Brazil's most significant highland biodiversity corridors.
-The park's name—translating roughly as 'water sources of Campos do Jordão'—reflects its primary function as a watershed protection reserve.
+Established in 1993 to safeguard the water supply systems that serve Campos do Jordão and neighboring municipalities, the park covers approximately 503 hectares and encompasses Araucaria pine forests, high-altitude grasslands known as campos de altitude, and cloud forest remnants.
+[1] Located within the broader Serra da Mantiqueira Environmental Protection Area, it contributes to one of Brazil most significant highland biodiversity corridors.
+The park name—translating roughly as water sources of Campos do Jordão—reflects its primary function as a watershed protection reserve.

 Wildlife Ecosystems

 The high-altitude ecosystems of Mananciais de Campos do Jordão support a distinctive fauna adapted to cold temperatures and seasonal frosts unusual for tropical Brazil.
-The puma is the apex predator in the region, while maned wolves, South American coatis, and lesser grisons inhabit forest edges and grassland ecotones.
-The brown-nosed coati is common in Araucaria forest patches.
-Avifauna is exceptionally rich and attracts birdwatchers from across Brazil, with the Serra Finch, russet-mantled foliage-gleaner, and several other Atlantic Forest endemics recorded regularly.
-The hooded berryeater, found only in high-altitude Atlantic Forest, is a sought-after sighting.
+The puma is the apex predator in the region, while maned wolves and South American coatis inhabit forest edges and grassland ecotones.
+Avifauna is exceptionally rich and attracts birdwatchers from across Brazil, with Serra da Mantiqueira endemics including the vinaceous-breasted amazon (Amazona vinaceae), russet-mantled foliage-gleaner, and several other Atlantic Forest endemics recorded regularly.
+[1] The hooded berryeater, found only in high-altitude Atlantic Forest, is a sought-after sighting.
 The Araucaria forests support robust populations of parrots and parakeets that depend on pine cone seeds as a dietary staple during winter months.

 Flora Ecosystems

-The park's vegetation is dominated by Araucaria angustifolia—the Paraná pine—a critically endangered conifer that once blanketed millions of hectares of southern Brazil's highlands.
-These ancient trees, reaching 30 to 40 meters in height, form a dramatic canopy layer above a rich understory of tree ferns, bromeliads, and native grasses.
+The park vegetation is dominated by Araucaria angustifolia—the Paraná pine—a critically endangered conifer that once blanketed millions of hectares of southern Brazil highlands.
+[1] These ancient trees, reaching 30 to 40 meters in height, form a dramatic canopy layer above a rich understory of tree ferns, bromeliads, and native grasses.
 High-altitude campos de altitude grasslands cover exposed ridges and headwater areas, hosting specialized plant communities including carnivorous sundews, orchids, and endemic grasses.
 Riparian gallery forests follow stream corridors, providing connectivity between forest patches.
-Epiphytic bromeliads and orchids festoon Araucaria limbs throughout the park, contributing to the high floristic richness characteristic of Mantiqueira highland forests.
+Approximately 200 hectares within the park have been reforested with exotic Pinus, which the Fundação Florestal is progressively removing to restore native vegetation.
+[2] Epiphytic bromeliads and orchids festoon Araucaria limbs throughout the park.

 Geology